-- Babies will munch up and down on those first foods.
+- Babies will munch up and down on those first finger foods.
 Some gagging and coughing is normal.
 If it happens excessively, take your time and push back trying a bit.
 If you are getting towards the 10-11 month mark with no progress, I highly recommend talking to your doctor or looking into an eval (see more info on this at the end of the post).
-I discuss the topic in full detail here and here.

 8-11 Months: Uses a pincer grasp to pick up table foods.